-There are currently flights offered from many major United States cities, and the United Kingdom, Canada, Bahamas, Jamaica, Dominican Republic, Haiti, and Antigua.
+There are currently flights offered from many major United States cities, as well as the United Kingdom, Canada, Bahamas, Jamaica, Dominican Republic, Haiti, Cuba, and Antigua.

 You'll need a valid passport and return/onward ticket to enter the Turks and Caicos Islands.
-Many nationalities do not need a visa (including the United States, Canada and the United Kingdom), but we recommend that you verify.
-See Passports and Visas.
+Many nationalities do not need a visa (including the United States, Canada and the United Kingdom), yet we recommend that you verify before booking your tickets.
+See

 Once you arrive at the airport, you’ll have to clear immigration and customs.
-There may be a bit of a wait if several airliners have recently landed, but otherwise the process is relatively painless.
-As is the case in most countries, you’ll be required to fill out simple immigration and customs landing cards.
+There may be a bit of a wait if several flights have recently landed, yet the customs and immigration process is typically simple and easy.
+As is the case in most countries, you’ll be required to fill out basic immigration and customs landing cards.
 There are limits on the amounts and types of goods that can be brought into the Turks and Caicos duty-free.
-See Customs Allowances.
+See

 The Turks and Caicos is a great destination for yachts and cruisers, offering many marinas throughout the islands.